embeddedlabsiu/BACH_scheduler/README.md

 A run-time system that orchestrates the execution of multi-threaded applications by incorporating user-defined scheduling policies, one of which is our bandwidth and cache aware scheduler.
 It operates in user-space on top of Linux-based operating systems.

+If you use this software, please cite our paper [Performance and Fairness Improvement on CMPs Considering Bandwidth and Cache Utilization](https://ieeexplore.ieee.org/document/8854176).

 ## Prerequisites

 Install libraries (Ubuntu)